Opentrons/opentrons/api/docs/v2/new_labware.rst

 ------

 The method :py:meth:`.Well.bottom` returns a position at the bottom center of the well.
-This could be a good position to start at when considering where to aspirate, or any other operation where you want to be contacting the liquid.
+This is a good position to start when considering where to aspirate, or any other operation where you want to be contacting the liquid.
 In addition, :py:meth:`.Well.bottom` takes an optional argument ``z``, which is a distance in mm to move relative to the bottom vertically (positive numbers move up, and negative